Michigan Public: WVGR

 WVGR (104.1 FM), licensed to the University of Michigan, is the Grand Rapids affiliate of Michigan Public which began broadcasting on December 7, 1961.
+It was named after Frederick J. Vogt, an area industrialist who became a lead benefactor for the station.
 For almost 40 years, WVGR blanketed West Michigan with a powerful 108,000-watt signal from an arm on local NBC affiliate WOOD-TV's tower.
 However, when WOOD-TV needed WVGR's old space for an HD transmitter, WVGR was forced to cut its power to 20,000 watts from space on CBS affiliate WWMT's tower.
 It moved to its own tower near Wayland in 2006 and boosted its power to 96,000 watts, largely restoring its original coverage area.
 Until WLNZ joined the network, WVGR was the only station that directly competed with another NPR member, in this case WGVU-FM and WBLV.

 WVGR is a "grandfathered superpower" Class B, FM station.
 The maximum power that would be granted today, would be 23,500 watts effective radiated power, using the same antenna height of 221 m.

 WRSX

 WRSX (91.3 FM) is the network's Port Huron affiliate.
-Originally WSGR-FM, it was a college radio station broadcasting an alternative rock and freeform format and licensed to St. Clair County Community College.
+Originally WSGR-FM, it was a college radio station broadcasting an alternative rock and freeform format and licensed to St. Clair County Community College, launched on May 28, 1974.
 The station provided an outlet to artists that normally wouldn't be played on commercial stations in the market.
 On December 6, 2017, the station signed off the air.

 On December 12, 2017, St. Clair County Regional Education Service Agency (RESA) announced it would be assuming control of the station and moving its studios to its Technical Education Center in Marysville, Michigan and join its digital media technology program.
 The transfer of WSGR-FM's license was consummated on July 9, 2018.
 On August 17, 2018, RESA changed the station's call sign to WRSX, with all programming supplied from Michigan Public (at the time known as Michigan Radio) as a simulcast of Ann Arbor station WUOM 91.7 starting on September 4, 2018.

 WLNZ

 WLNZ (89.7 FM), licensed to Lansing Community College (LCC), is the network's newest affiliate, serving the state's capital city.
+The station was launched on February 11, 1994.
 After shutting down as an adult album alternative station on March 13, 2020 due to the COVID-19 pandemic, it was resurrected as a Michigan Public (then known as Michigan Radio) affiliate on November 15, 2021.
 As part of a partnership between LCC and Michigan Public, locally-produced programming will continue to air on Saturdays at 1 PM and Sundays at 6 PM.
 While most of Lansing can receive Michigan Public flagship WUOM very well, WLNZ reaches the few areas of Lansing without a clear signal from WUOM.